A Contemporary Home Shaped by Wood

 The hallway was designed as a natural extension of the kitchen, where integrated storage continues in the same oak finish and detailing.
 The material continuity guides movement through the home — from the hallway, past the staircase and into the kitchen — creating a seamless connection between spaces.

-Learn more about our custom-made interior and storage solutions.
+Learn more about custom-made interior and storage solutions.

 Allowing the kitchen to extend into the hallway — or the hallway into the kitchen — creates a natural flow between the spaces and adds a sense of movement to the home.